poojahooda22/Fluid-simulation-experiment/README.md

 ## Expanding the ESLint configuration

-If you are developing a production application, we recommend updating the configuration to enable type-aware lint rul
+If you are developing a production application, we recommend updating the configuration to enable type-aware lint ru

 ```js
 export default defineConfig([